 ElderCircle is a nonprofit organization that serves older adults.
 They strive to empower and support older adults so they remain in their homes and communities.
-ElderCircle puts great importance on providing quality living for older adults, with focuses on health, lifestyle, and keeping older adults active.
+ElderCircle puts great importance on providing quality living for older adults, with focus on health, lifestyle, and keeping older adults active.

 - Respite Education & Support Tools: interactive training program that educates individuals on how to provide respite care to all ages of people

 - Dementia Friends: 60-minute session where individuals learn the five key messages to know about dementia, what it is like to live with dementia, and how to make a difference for those living with dementia

 - Dementia Champions: this session teaches individuals how to facilitate Dementia Friends sessions in their own community

 - Powerful Tools for Caregivers: a workshop that provides tools to cope with the challenges that come with being a caregiver

 - Memory Matters: Navigating MCI and Dementia is a 10-week workshop in affiliation with the Alzheimer’s Association designed for individuals in the early stages of cognitive impairment

 Adult Day Stay

 - Care, supervision, and socialization for adults with physical or cognitive conditions in a safe environment for the day